Emancyphur/Roblox-Studio-Tutorials/README.md

 ## Questions/Feedback

-If you have questions or feedback related to this GitHub Repository, please let me know by either messaging me on the Roblox Developer Forum, posting a comment on one of my videos, creating a thread on this repository's "Discussions" tab, creating a pull request, or posting it in the feedback text channel of my [community Discord server](https://discord.gg/RNtmZVC).
+If you have questions or feedback related to this GitHub Repository, please let me know by either messaging me on the Roblox Developer Forum, posting a comment on one of my videos, creating a thread on this repository's "Discussions" tab, creating a pull request, or posting it in the feedback text channel of our community Discord server.